Recent work on Schools

 Academies and school autonomy

 What is the link between school resources and pupil outcomes?
-The programme has a number of publications on this topic.
-The most recent research paper by Steve Gibbons, Sandra McNally and Martina Viarengo (2011) shows a strong positive impact of school expenditure, especially on improving the performance of disadvantaged students.
+The programme has a number of publications on this topic, including the research paper by Steve Gibbons, Sandra McNally and Martina Viarengo which shows a strong positive impact of school expenditure, especially on improving the performance of disadvantaged students.
 See: Does Additional Spending Help Urban Schools?
 An Evaluation Using Boundary Discontinuities; or the CentrePiece Article for a summary.

 Peer effects and student outcomes

 Student rank in the classroom

 How much does a student's rank compared to his or her classmates matter?
 Richard Murphy and Felix Weinhardt find that a student's higher ranking compared to his or her peers leads to continued higher performance later on, and that this appears to work through improved confidence.
 This challenges conventional wisdom which says that it is always best to place children with higher-performing peers.
 See: The Importance of Rank Position ; or the CentrePiece article for a summary.

 Does school mixing of non-native English speakers and native pupils depress the outcomes of the latter?
 This has become a big policy question as the number of non-native speakers of English in primary schools in England has increased substantially in recent years.
 Using two different research strategies, Charlotte Geay, Sandra McNally and Shqiponja Telhaj find no negative effect on native pupil outcomes.
 See: Non-Native Speakers Of English In The Classroom: What Are The Effects On Pupil Performance? ; or the CentrePiece article for a summary.